 Hy, I've just been in Cairo and in Luxor last month, and Luxor is very far from all the political turbulence that's happening in Egypt.
 If I was you I would follow the happenings, but it's still too early to think about aborting your trip.

-I think you shoul look for news about the situation specifically at Luxor. about 7 years ago
+I think you shoul look for news about the situation specifically at Luxor. over 9 years ago

 Kathryn, it is a very volatile situation in Egypt.
 Luxor had been quiet until now...
 Al Jazeera reports (and has video) of demonstrations in Luxor. on the evening of February 2nd pro-Mubarak and anti-government protesters clashed violently in the centre of Cairo.
 There are signs the clashes were orchestrated by the government as a way to de-rail the PEACEFUL revolution.